 A veteran is a person who served in the uniformed services and who was discharged or released therefrom under conditions other than dishonorable.

-Those to Whom Adopted Policies and Procedures Apply

-Policies and procedures that are adopted to comply with the Compact apply to the children of:

-active duty members of the uniformed services as defined in Section A of this policy, including members of the National Guard and Reserve on active duty orders pursuant to 10 U.S.C.
-12301 et seq. and 10 U.S.C.
-12401 et seq.;

-members or veterans of the uniformed services who are severely injured and medically discharged or retired for a period of one year after medical discharge or retirement; and

-members of uniformed services who die on active duty or as a result of injuries sustained on active duty for a period of one year after death.

-Those to Whom Adopted Policies and Procedures Do Not Apply

-The policies and procedures adopted to comply with the Compact do not apply to the children of:

-inactive members of the National Guard and Military Reserves;

-members of the uniformed services now retired, except as provided in Section B of this policy; and

-veterans of the uniform services, except as provided in Section B of this policy, and other U.S. Department of Defense personnel and other federal agency civilians and contract employees not defined as active duty members of the uniformed services.

-Resolution of Issues
+2. Resolution of Issues

 The grievance procedure provided in policy 1740/4010, Student and Parent Grievance Procedure, may be utilized by parents or guardians who disagree with a decision pertaining to education records, enrollment or eligibility for enrollment, placement, attendance, extracurricular activities or graduation of a child of a military family, or a rule, as defined in this policy.
 In addition, parents or guardians may seek informal resolution of such decisions at any time by contacting the office of the North Carolina Department of Public Instruction (NCDPI) Military Liaison or the North Carolina Commissioner of the North Carolina State Council for the Interstate Compact on Educational Opportunity for Military Children.
 Specific contact information may be found online at www.dpi.nc.gov/students-families/student-support/nc-supports-military-children or by calling NCDPI at (984) 236-2100.